Association For Meridian Energy Therapies The AMT

 The talk was initially about the benefits of massage for the recovery of a stroke but in talking to Margaret and Stan (two recovering Stroke patients) it became clear that how they are FEELING was their biggest concern.

-I switched the talk to my other passion, EmoTrance, to give them insight into how the sometimes FRIGHTENING world of EMOTIONS can be changed with an understanding how energy works in the body.
+I switched the talk to my other passion, EMO, to give them insight into how the sometimes FRIGHTENING world of EMOTIONS can be changed with an understanding how energy works in the body.

 Physically, the effects of the stroke were clear to see.
 Margaret had her stroke in August last year (6 months ago).
 It was a left brain bleed that involved an operation, difficulty with speech and loss of full movement on her right side.
 At this stage Margaret’s speech is considerably clearer with just a slight drawl to indicate there may have been a problem, but she has right sided weakness particularly in her arm.